About Green's Karate

-Green authored a book recently titled "Finding Karate" and hired a man with autism, Ryan Netusil, to illustrate the cover.
-The background for the cover is Moccasin Bend, located in Chattanooga where Green headquarters his karate school, Green's Karate.
+Green authored a book in 2013 titled "Finding Karate" and Ryan Netusil illustrated the cover.
+The background for the the cover is Moccasin Bend, located in Chattanooga where headquarters his karate school, Green's Karate.

 Coach Jeff Kohn, Chairman and Team Coach for the U.S. National Karate Team was also the recipient of the newly created 2012 U.S. Olympic Committee for being the "Paralmpyic Coach of The Year.
 Coach Kohn was awarded a Hall of Fame award with the USA-N.K.F. in 2015.
 In 2016, Sensei Kohn appointed Sensei Green to be on the "Athletes with Disabilites" committee for the USA-N.K.F. ".

-Coach Kohn says that Green and himself are pioneers in the field of teaching special needs karate.
-Furthermore, they (Kohn and Green) specialize in the building up of students with special needs to train alongside and eventually compete (if they want to) at the highest levels of karate competition (USA-NKF) possible.
+Coach Kohn says that Green and himself are pioneers in the field of teaching special needs people karate.
+Furthermore, they (Kohn and Green) specialize in the building up of athletes with disabilities to train alongside and eventually compete (if they want to) at the highest levels of karate competition (USA-NKF) possible.